-The school seeks to provide a disciplined and ordered family community in which education and learning can flourish.
-When accepting a place, parents agree that their son or daughter should be always subject to the School Rules and Regulations in force.
+The School seeks to provide a disciplined and ordered family community in which education and learning can flourish.
+When accepting a place, parents agree that their son or daughter should be subject at all times to the School Rules and Regulations in force.

-The school will make clear the standards of behaviour and commitment that it expects from students.
+The School will make clear the standards of behaviour and commitment that it expects from students.
 It will encourage students to adopt positive attitudes and values such as consideration, honesty, and respect for others.
 It will acknowledge and praise students when they reach these standards.

-Any breach of good manners or good sense whether at school, on journeys to and from school, at events organised by the school or when representing the school is a breach of School Rules.
-High standards of behaviour are always expected and bullying in any form is unacceptable.
+Any breach of good manners or good sense whether at school, on journeys to and from school, at events organised by the School or when representing the School is a breach of School Rules.
+High standards of behaviour are expected at all times and bullying in any form is unacceptable.

-The School's Terms and Conditions confer upon the Headteacher the power to impose the sanction of suspension or expulsion on any student for any cause which they consider adequate.
+The School's Terms and Conditions confer upon the Headteacher the authority to impose the sanction of suspension or expulsion on any student for any cause they consider adequate.
+However, any decision to exclude or expel a child from the school must be discussed with a Governor of Alpha Schools before the decision is made.